alex025x/hangman/README.md

 ---

 ## **Conclusion**:
-The game mostly functions as expected, and the majority of user interactions are handled correctly.
-Error handling seems to be effective for the inputs tested.
+The game functions as expected, and user interactions are handled correctly.

 # Technologies